IDS 102 Art and Culture (4)

 Intended for Interdisciplinary Studies majors to gain practical and/or professional experience in an area related to their individual program of study.
 Student will work with a qualified specialist in the relevant area and will be responsible for reporting to both that specialist and to a faculty supervisor.
 Students wishing to enroll must have filed their program of study and completed a minimum of 12 credits in their chosen area of concentration.

 IDS 499 Interdisciplinary Studies Project (4)

-A capstone seminar in which students design and complete an individual project demonstrating their mastery and integration of their individual Area of Concentration and the Interdisciplinary Studies core.
+A capstone seminar in which students design and complete an individual project demonstration their mastery and integration of their individual Area of Concentration and the Interdisciplinary Studies core.
 Projects may take a range of forms appropriate to the student’s concentration and future goals, e.g. a research essay, marketing study, computer program or curriculum design.
 Projects must be approved by the student’s project supervisors.
 Students will participate in a seminar addressing research issues and will present their projects to their faculty supervisors at the end of the course.
+Prerequisite: IDS 410.